bobmahalo/DTCC/Regulation S-K.md

 performance graph was moved from Item 402 to new paragraph (e) of Item 201.230

-_Scaled requirements or exemptions for specified classes of registrants._ Smaller reporting

-companies are not required to provide the stock performance graph.

-231 In addition, the stock performance graph is only required in an annual report to security holders that precedes or

-accompanies a proxy or information statement relating to the election of directors.232
+_Scaled requirements or exemptions for specified classes of registrants._ Smaller reporting companies are not required to provide the stock performance graph.
+In addition, the stock performance graph is only required in an annual report to security holders that precedes or accompanies a proxy or information statement relating to the election of directors.

-_Comments submitted to the Commission’s JOBS Act website._ One commenter

-recommended the elimination of historical stock price disclosure requirements because “data

-manipulation tools and daily stock information on most finance websites have made the historical

-stock price disclosures mandated by Item 201 of Regulation S-K largely obsolete.”233

-Two commenters recommended the elimination of requirements under Item 201(d)

-relating to the securities issued under compensation plans approved by shareholders and those not

-approved by shareholders, on the basis that it provides limited information not otherwise available

-to investors and that information is of marginal significance.234 In contrast, another commenter

-strongly opposed that recommendation, noting that such information is meaningful for

-institutional investors.235
+_Comments submitted to the Commission’s JOBS Act website._ One commenter recommended the elimination of historical stock price disclosure requirements because “data manipulation tools and daily stock information on most finance websites have made the historical stock price disclosures mandated by Item 201 of Regulation S-K largely obsolete.”
+Two commenters recommended the elimination of requirements under Item 201(d) relating to the securities issued under compensation plans approved by shareholders and those not approved by shareholders, on the basis that it provides limited information not otherwise available to investors and that information is of marginal significance.
+In contrast, another commenter strongly opposed that recommendation, noting that such information is meaningful for institutional investors.

 https://www.sec.gov/files/reg-sk-disclosure-requirements-review.pdf